-By June 2024 1 Identify and obtain sufficient male and female SUD residential treatment beds in Orange County to ensure timely and appropriate placeme Current Status: IN PROGRESS % Completed A contract is in place for adolescent SUD residential 70% beds for females aged 12-18 that will be expanded to Owner males HCA-MHRS Adolescent residential substance use services are (V.4.1d) , being spotlighted through an RFA process to add to these services.
-Current needs are met using a program in San Diego County or through intensive outpatient treatment.
-2 Obtain dedicated placement beds for youth identified as CS EC to provide supportive mental health, health, and/or SUD treatment serv /ices.
-Current Status: IN PROGRESS % Completed A CSEC Placement Subgroup has been formed and 25% meets monthly regarding placement of these youths.
+By June 2024 1 Identify and obtain sufficient male and female SUD resident in Orange County to ensure timely and appropriate placeme ents into services.
+Current Status: IN PROGRESS % Completed A contract is in place for adolescent SUD residential beds 70% for females aged 15-18.
+Owner RFA for adolescent residential beds for males closed on HCA-MHRS 3/28/23 with Program to review any applications received.
+(V.4.1d) Current needs are met using a program in San Diego County or through intensive outpatient treatment.
+2 Obtain dedicated placement beds for youth identified as CS supportive mental health, health, and/or SUD treatment serv rices.
+Current Status: IN PROGRESS % Completed A CSEC Placement Subgroup has been formed and meets 25% monthly regarding placement of these youths.
 Owner CAST is able to facilitate medical exams for victims of SSA CSEC.
 (V.4.1c) Outreach efforts continue with law enforcement to bring CSEC victims to CAST.